oracle/coherence-js-client/README.md

 #### Basic Map Operations

-The map (`NamedMap`) and cache (`NamedCache`) implementations provide the same basic features as the Map defined provided by Javascript except for the following differences:
+The map (`NamedMap`) and cache (`NamedCache`) implementations provide the same basic features as the Map  provided by JavaScript except for the following differences:

 * key equality isn't restricted to reference equality
 * insertion order is not maintained

 > NOTE:  The only difference between `NamedCache` and `NamedMap` is that the cache allows associating a time-to-live on the cache entry, while the map does not

-For the following examples, let's assume that we have a cache defined with Coherence named 'Test'.
-To get access to the cache from the client:
+For the following examples, let's assume that we have a map defined within Coherence named `Test`.
+To get access to the map from the client:

-> NOTE: If using the Docker image previously mentioned for testing, you don't need to worry about the details of the cache name.
+> NOTE: If using the Docker image previously mentioned for testing, you don't need to worry about the details of the map name.
 Any name will work.

 ```javascript
 let map = session.getMap('Test')